-Accessible Parking
+Accessible Car Parking

 This should be provided as set out in the table below, and at least in accordance with the provisions of the current BS8300.
 With the exception of housing (Use Class C3), this is in addition to the general parking provision.
 The following minimum disabled parking standards apply: